Easy Bible Quiz about Bible Trivia and Bible Facts.

 Jacob believed he wrestled with God all night.

-God dislocated Jacob's hip out of place at the end of the match because he was losing.
+God dislocated Jacob's hip out of place at the end of the match because He was losing.

 Some scholars believe it was an angel bringing a message from God.